amitagujar/Prompt2sql/README.md

 🚀 Features
-🔍 Convert plain English prompts into accurate SQL queries 🧠 Powered by LLMs for semantic understanding and context-aware query generation 🗄️ Supports multiple database schemas and dialects (e.g., PostgreSQL, MySQL, SQLite) 🛠️ Easy integration with existing data pipelines or analytics dashboards 🧪 Includes test cases and examples for common query patterns 📦 Use Cases
+🔍 Convert plain English prompts into accurate SQL queries 🧠 Powered by LLMs for semantic understanding and context-aware query generation 🗄️ Supports database schemas and dialects (e.g., MySQL) 🛠️ Easy integration with existing data pipelines or analytics dashboards 🧪 Includes test cases and examples for common query patterns 📦 Use Cases